javascriptures/kanpai/README.md

 Kanpai uses React Routers for navigation to the home page, search results, and individual recipe pages.
 I found routing pages to have a bit of a learning curve in this project and it cost me quite a bit of time midway through but they are endlessly helpful for seamless app navigation.

+## Contribution Guidelines

+#### For those who wish to contribute or edit this application...

+I welcome any help in the development of this app and I only ask that my work and the work I've borrowed from others is credited properly.
+Always feel free to submit pull requests or issues to contribute to the work I have here.